xbytemx/presentaciones/bugcon24-topten_cloud_misconfig/content/main.md

 - Verify the activity of the roles, is normal?
 - Service accounts are normal?

-- Are all the api calls normal?
+- Are all the API calls normal?
 - Which is the most wanted API call?
 - Times for spikes are related to your operations?